Varroosis Disease of Honey Bees

 Varroa Mite Life Habits:

 Varroa mites can only reproduce within sealed brood cells.
 Their development cycle includes three stages: egg, nymph, and adult mite.
-Varroa mites primarily infest bee bodies and brood cells.
+They primarily infest bee bodies and brood cells.

-In the spring, when the bee colony has capped brood combs, the mites begin to reproduce.
-When the number of brood cells goes up, more Varroa mites infest them.
-This infestation hits its highest point in the summer.
+When spring comes, the bee colony has capped brood combs.
+Those annoying mites start reproducing.
+As the number of brood cells goes up, more Varroa mites infest them.
+The infestation hits its highest point in the summer.

-In the fall, the colony's population declines and the number of brood cells decreases.
+In the fall, as the honeybee colony's population declines, the number of brood cells decreases.
 Varroa mites continue to reproduce, shifting towards infesting a smaller number of cells and adult bees.

 By the winter, Varroa mites cease reproduction and remain in the adult stage.
-They feed on bee bodily fluids and overwinter with the bees.
-This demonstrates that Varroa mites can harm bee colonies throughout the entire year.
+They feed on bees' bodily fluids by overwintering with honeybees.
+That is to say, they can harm bee colonies throughout the entire year.

 Varroa Mite Activity:

 Temperature influences Varroa mite activity.
 In winter, bees must maintain a stable temperature within the beehive to ensure survival.
-This temperature also meets the varroa mite's survival requirements, but not egg-laying requirements.
+This temperature also meets its survival requirements, but not its egg-laying requirements.

-Varroa mites become active with temperatures above 18°C. To breed normally, the temperature needs to reach around 31°C. Varroa mites in the winter bee colony are not able to reproduce.
-However, they can still coexist with bees during the winter.
+Varroa mites become active with temperatures above 18°C. To breed normally, they need temperatures reaching around 31°C. They are unable to reproduce in a broodless bee colony during winter.
+However, they can still coexist with honeybees during the winter.

 Varroosis Symptoms and Diagnosis